Make-School-Courses/FEW-1.1-Web-Foundations/07-JavaScript-Functions-and-Variables/README.md

 ## Where is JavaScript used?

 Everywhere.
 Seriously.
-Use JavaScript to:
+JavaScript is used to:

 - Build web pages
   - Manipulate the DOM
   - Add interactivity
   - Create web apps
 - Script the server
-  - Node JS uses JS
+  - Node JS is a server that is scripted with JS
-  - JavaScript can run your server
   - Handle server API requests
 - Embeded systems
   - Use JavaScript to program hardware devices
 - Native applications
   - Script native applications
   - Build native applications
-  - Other applications can use a JS layer to script native functions

 JavaScript could be the most important programming language in use today.
 JavaScript was the most popular language in Stack Overflow's developer 2017 survey.